 I wanted to give the movie a proper homage, but add my own special twist.
 It was definitely a challenge to get the right balance of accurate and cute.
 I didn’t want to look scary, and I definitely did not want to wear white face paint.
 My makeup only took 15 minutes!
 And for someone who’s not really good at makeup, I’m pretty proud of the end result.

-I think the beau and I made a great pair coming as Joker, his & hers.
-We saw quite a few iterations of Joker & Harley Quinn at On The Record but none with two versions of Joker.
-I’m pretty confident that we would’ve won the costume contest if it wasn’t Lady Gaga-themed.
 We had a great night partying on Halloween night (which was a Thursday)!
 Can you believe that I didn’t have ONE drink and even went to work the next morning?
 Yes, I’m a trooper.
 It’s a lifestyle.

 But the party doesn’t stop after October 31st…

 We hit up a penthouse party downtown for about an hour.
 I haven’t been to the Ogden in a while, and I definitely missed the views at the penthouse patio.
 You can see the whole Las Vegas Strip from their penthouse deck.
 And we got to see friends who dressed up as IT and Georgie.

 I came as Minnie Mouse because I honestly just got lazy.
 It was an easy and fun costume that didn’t get in my way or make me feel annoyed after wearing it for a bit.
 Plus, I hadn’t broken out that dress in a year!
 It was time to wear it again.
 This year’s Halloween was definitely different from my previous ones.
 I used to buy costumes but I quite like the idea of repurposing pieces from my closet to create a movie-inspired look.
 I think I’ll be doing this from now on…